 A practical gift your graduate is sure to appreciate, this portable charger stores 3.5x charges allowing freedom to travel without worry about power outlets.
 Great for airplane rides, road trips and emergency situations such as power outages.

 The Naked Roommate: And 107 Other Issues You Might Run Into in College gives your graduating senior the down and dirty on college life.
 From the party scene to personal finances, you’ll be glad you read this book before jumping off the deep end.

 What appears to be a dictionary is actually a safe.
-Wherever he or she is moving next, don’t leave valuables exposed to theft.
+Wherever he is moving next, don’t leave valuables exposed to theft.
 Add it to the bookshelf for peace of mind and an intellectual touch to one’s decor.

 This fabulous little vintage metal fan will keep air circulating and stagnant smells to a minimum in the new dorm or apartment.
-Avoid the generic fans for sale at department stores and surprise him or her with this stylish gem.
+Avoid the generic fans for sale at department stores and surprise him with this stylish gem.

 Graduating from high school can on one hand be exhilarating, but also a bit terrifying.
 Help your graduate connect with stories from humans facing all kinds of unknowns.
 The New York Times says

 “They are stories that attest to the startling varieties and travails of human experience.”